5- Point Checklist – Are Your Labels FDA Compliant?

 Need to know: FDA Monitors Cosmetics

-All cosmetics marketed in the United States, whether they are manufactured in the US or are imported from abroad, are monitored and regulated by the Federal Food, Drug, and Cosmetic (FD&C) Act, the Fair Packaging and Labeling (FP&L) Act, and the regulations published by the Food and Drug Administration under the authority of these two laws.
+All cosmetics marketed in the United States, whether they are manufactured in the US or are imported from abroad, are monitored and regulated by the Food and Drug Administration (FDA) under the authority of Federal Food, Drug, and Cosmetic (FD&C) Act and the Fair Packaging and Labeling (FP&L) Act.

 This type of activity has recently increased, especially with the rise of the CBD (cannabidiol) skincare market which has traditionally been laden with medical claims.
 Additionally, federal lawmakers are looking to tighten the regulatory framework the cosmetics industry and in August of 2018, launched a review into the safety and manufacturing practices and standards of the cosmetics industry, and taking a detailed look at the entire segment.

 We want to avoid any issues that may arise with the FDA, and we have made compliance a chief tenet of our business.
 While we are not FDA attorneys* and cannot provide specific legal advice, we do have a 5-point checklist we use with clients in our contract manufacturing side of the business to help flag any issues that might not meet FDA guidelines.